People flee embattled Ukraine city, supplies head to another

 The battle for Mariupol is crucial because its capture could allow Moscow to establish a land corridor to Crimea, which Russia seized from Ukraine in 2014.
 An estimated 200,000 people — nearly half the population of 430,000 — hope to flee.

-Vereshchuk, the deputy prime minister, said Ukraine was also making arrangements to get people out of the Kyiv suburb of Irpin, although it was not clear if that would be along one of the five official corridors the Russians promised.
+Oleksiy Kuleba, the governor of the Kyiv region, said Ukraine was also making arrangements to get people out of the suburb of Irpin, although it was not clear if that would be along one of the five official corridors the Russians promised.

 There were few signs, in fact, those routes were actually being used, beyond the evacuation from Sumy.

-Note: This story has been updated to correct that buses an official said were part of Mariupol evacuation efforts did not have people on them.
-It also corrects that the official who spoke about people leaving Irpin was the regional governor, not the deputy prime minister.